Swift Outpatient Alternatives for Rapid Stabilization (SOARS)

 2. Discontinuity in the suicide care pathway

-This project’s objective is to improve outpatient management of youth suicide risk by examining 4 intervention components to build an optimized intervention package that is responsive to the needs of, and coordinated with, providers in primary care settings.
+This project aims to improve outpatient management of youth suicide risk.
+We are evaluating four intervention components to develop an optimized care package responsive to the needs of clinicians.

 Goals